Williams FW16: FW16B

 Following the Imola changes the car was again incrementally updated and labelled as FW16B by the German Grand Prix.
 This version featured a longer wheelbase, revised front and rear wing, shortened sidepods, and the compulsory opened rear on the airbox and cowling in accordance with FIA regulations following the accidents at Imola.
 The shortened sidepods arose due to a necessity to use larger bargeboards after the front wing endplate diffusers were banned.
 This version of the car proved to be very fast and competitive.
 Hill battled Schumacher for the championship but lost by a single point in the final race in Australia, Nigel Mansell won that race, securing the Constructors' Championship for Williams.

 FW16C

 The FW16C was a test car fitted with a 3-litre engine per the 1995 F1 regulations.
 It was used between 20 and 22 December in 1994 at Paul Ricard by Damon Hill, Jean-Christophe Boullion, and Emmanuel Collard.

 Sponsorship and livery

 The car featured a distinctive blue and white livery after securing title sponsorship from Rothmans, replacing both Canon and Camel at the end of 1993.

 Williams used the 'Rothmans' logos, except at French, British and German Grands Prix, where they were replaced with either "Racing" or a barcode with a generic tri-coloured rectangle that associated with the brand.
+At the Canadian Grand Prix, the 'Rothmans' was replaced with 'Rothmans Ltd.' (except on the rear wing), while the Rothmans patch was changed to replace the mini logo at the top with a red and blue Formula One car design.

+At the Japanese Grand Prix, Williams had one-off sponsorship on the front wing and racing suits from Ueno Clinic.